 On this page

-The only over-the-counter asthma inhaler sold in the United States will no longer be available next year as part of an international agreement to stop the use of substances that damage the environment.
+The only over-the-counter asthma inhaler sold in the United States will no longer be available next year as part of a phase-out of epinephrine inhalers containing chlorofluorocarbons (CFCs).

-Primatene Mist (epinephrine) is approved by the Food and Drug Administration (FDA) for the temporary relief of occasional symptoms of mild asthma.
-FDA urges those who use Primatene Mist to see a health care professional soon to switch to another asthma medicine.
+Primatene Mist is approved by the Food and Drug Administration (FDA) for the temporary relief of occasional symptoms of mild asthma.
+FDA urges those who use Primatene Mist to see a health care professional now to switch to another asthma medicine.

 “There are many other safe and effective medications to treat the symptoms of asthma,” says Badrul Chowdhury, M.D., Ph.D., director of FDA’s Division of Pulmonary, Allergy, and Rheumatology Products.
 But you need to find out if you really have asthma—not just pick another over-the-counter medicine, adds Chowdhury.
 “If you have breathing problems but have not been diagnosed by a health care professional, it’s important to see one.
 Not all breathing problems are asthma, so you need to get an accurate diagnosis and the proper medicine.”

-FDA first began public discussion about the use of CFCs for Primatene Mist and generic epinephrine inhalers in January 2006.
+FDA first began public discussion about the use of CFCs for epinephrine inhalers in January 2006.
 FDA finalized the phase-out date for using CFCs in these inhalers and notified the public in November 2008.

 Advice to Consumers Who Use Primatene Mist

 - See a health care professional soon to get another medicine.
 A doctor, physician assistant, or nurse practitioner can all help you determine the best treatment option for you.
 Primatene Mist may be harder to find on store shelves even before Dec.
 31, 2011.
 If you don’t have a doctor or other health care professional, you can find one by

 - Ask your health care professional to show you how to use your new inhaler or other medicine to make sure you are using it correctly and getting the right dose.